TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_duty_cycle.md

 - ISR is used to keep track of keep track of elapsed time.
 - Show usage of ePWM APIs
 \cond SOC_AM64X
+- For a53  this example uses poling method to generate pwm signal.
 - To probe ePWM output you need to have IO breakout board..
 - Short Pin 2 and 3 of J11 on IO break out board.
 - Signal can be probed on Pin 7 of J6 on IO break out board.